 - Sweeteners: rice malt syrup, maple syrup, stevia (Honey is a relatively high-FODMAP food because of the fructose content, but a small amount may be tolerated well)

 It is important to emphasise eating FODMAPs-friendly should be approached from the “sliding scale” perspective, and not as a reason or justification for excluding foods entirely on a long term basis.
 A typical low FODMAP diet plan would involve a period of elimination (perhaps one month), followed by a rotating re-introduction of higher FODMAP foods to determine what is causing discomfort.
-Once this is complete, a sensible long-term approach can be developed which is likely to involve a very broad range of foods with relatively little limitation, including some or many moderate to high FODMAP foods (though it may be that it’s recommended they’re eaten in smaller quantities and/or spread out over the course of the day rather than all in one meal).
+Once this is complete, a sensible long-term approach can be developed which is likely to involve a pretty broad range of foods, including some moderate-to-higher FODMAP foods (though maybe they’re eaten in smaller quantities and/or spread out over the course of a day).

-If you are experiencing a great deal of digestive discomfort and suspect FODMAP sensitivity may be a significant issue for you, I’d suggest going to see a suitable practitioner to help you work through a low FODMAP diet period and ensure you’re eating well throughout the process.
+If you are experiencing digestive discomfort and suspect FODMAP sensitivity may be an issue for you, I’d suggest going to see a suitable practitioner to help you work through a low FODMAP diet initial elimination/reintroduction period and ensure you’re eating well throughout the process.

-A low-FODMAP approach can overlap with lifestyle approaches like paleo, veganism or vegetarianism.
+A low FODMAP diet can overlap with lifestyle approaches like paleo, veganism or vegetarianism.
 Being aware of high-FODMAP foods can be beneficial for anyone experiencing digestive distress, irrespective of other dietary choices.
 If you’re trying to eat well and your gut does not seem to agree with you, a few simple food swaps may make a big difference.
 And a final tip; if the bloat and cramps hit, try a simple peppermint tea.
-This is a great carminative herb that soothes digestion and may help relax a cramping, aching digestive tract…and it’s delicious too.
+This is a great calming herb that soothes digestion and may help relax a cramping, aching digestive tract…and it’s delicious too.

 Here are some handy links for more general resources on FODMAPS: